Paul Duncan

 Papers

-Topological Phases in the Plaquette Random-Cluster Model and Potts Lattice Gauge Theory (with Ben Schweinhart), posted to the arXiv.
+Topological Phases in the Plaquette Random-Cluster Model and Potts Lattice Gauge Theory (with Ben Schweinhart), Communications in Mathematical Physics, 406(6), 145 (2025).

 Understanding machine‐learned density functionals (with Li, Li, John C. Snyder, Isabelle M. Pelaschier, Jessica Huang, Uma‐Naresh Niranjan, Matthias Rupp, Klaus‐Robert Müller, and Kieron Burke) International Journal of Quantum Chemistry 116(11) (2016):